Here’s a look at the life of former US Secretary of State Madeleine Albright.

 Mother: Mandula Korbel

-Other Facts: Her family escaped then-Czechoslovakia 10 days after the Nazi invasion.
+Her family escaped Czechoslovakia 10 days after the Nazi invasion.

-1978-1981 - White House staff member and Congressional Liaison for the National Security Council under Zbigniew Brzezinski for President Jimmy Carter.
+1978-1981 - Serves as a White House staff member and congressional liaison for the National Security Council under Zbigniew Brzezinski in the Carter administration.

-1984 - Foreign policy coordinator for the unsuccessful presidential campaign of Walter Mondale.
+1984 - Works as foreign policy coordinator for the unsuccessful presidential campaign of Walter Mondale.

 1988 - Senior foreign policy adviser for the unsuccessful presidential campaign of Michael Dukakis.

 1989-1993 - President of the Center for National Policy.